Buy to let: Tax treatment

+These measures collectively increased the cost of acquiring, holding, and disposing of buy-to-let properties.
+The mortgage interest restriction (known as Section 24) particularly affected higher-rate taxpayers, who could previously deduct the full cost of mortgage interest from rental income before calculating tax.
+The 3% stamp duty surcharge added thousands of pounds to purchase costs, while the loss of the wear and tear allowance required landlords to evidence actual expenditure rather than claim a flat-rate deduction.

 (The changes around tax relief on mortgage finance costs referred to above mean landlords can deduct only the equivalent of basic rate relief on their tax return, which can cause their personal taxation to be pushed into a higher income tax band even if they are not receiving sufficient income to justify it under other circumstances.)

 Enhanced tax collection measures

 The government has also taken steps to improve tax collection from BTL landlords over recent years, measures include: